Something in the Water

 Two of Michigan’s best-known breweries — New Holland and Founders — are celebrating their 20th anniversaries this year, but that isn’t all they have in common.
 They both brew high-quality, unique beer.
 They’re both known, at least in part, for their bourbon barrel-aged stouts (Dragon’s Milk and KBS, respectively).
 And they were both founded by Hope College alumni.

 Turns out there are more than a handful of craft breweries owned by Hope College alumni.
 Our latest count?
 Seven of them.
+(Actually, the count is now eight.
+Please see the note at the end of the article as well as the complete list at the left.)
 There must be something in Hope’s water — and it isn’t malted barley, yeast and hops.

 It’s not an easy industry, but many of Hope’s alumni brewers credit an unexpected element for their success: a broad knowledge base and their experiences at a small liberal arts college.

 First to open and closest to campus was New Holland Brewing Company.
 Founded in 1997 by Brett VanderKamp ’94 and Jason Spaulding ’94, the brewery has grown from its modest beginnings in a shoebox pub by the soccer field on Fairbanks to a regional powerhouse with a taproom in Holland, a new restaurant in Grand Rapids (The Knickerbocker, opened in 2016) and a leading position in the up-and-coming craft spirits industry.
 Hope alumnus David White ’98, New Holland’s first employee, is now a partner in the company and vice president of retail operations.